bpi/bhq_translation/conveyance.md

 ],
 ```
 ### Landmark keys
-If you update the key entry names make sure also update the dictionary keys to match.
+The keys should match the corresponding key names in the dictionary.

 ```
   "landmarks":[
    "wellwood_pk",